-As mentioned above, the Enforcement Team receives requests for service (complaints) from a number of sources e.g. direct from the public, Council Wardens and other Council Officers.
-The Enforcement Officers work closely with Wardens and a large number of complaints are initially referred to Wardens to investigate.
+As mentioned above the Enforcement Team receives requests for service (complaints) from a number of sources e.g. direct from the public, Council Wardens and other Council Officers.
+The Enforcement Officers work closely with Wardens and a large number of complaints are initially referred to wardens to investigate in the first instance.
 These are typically complaints about rubbish in gardens.
 Wardens will visit problem properties and request owners and occupiers to tidy up their gardens.
-Any non-compliance with Wardens' requests are referred back to the Enforcement Team for formal action.
+Any non-compliance with Wardens requests are referred back to the Enforcement Team for formal action.